eecs280staff/tutorials/docs/setup_visualstudio.md

 ```
 {: data-highlight="1" }

 Without input redirection, here's how to type input in the Visual Studio command line.
-Notice that when we run `main`, a window pops up that accepts user input.
+Notice that when we run, a window pops up that accepts user input.

 <img src="images/visualstudio145.png" width="768px" />